monsoonmaelstrom/book2/book2.md

 “Is there anything else?”
 I ask.

-“Do you know where Iverson is now?”
+“Do you know where Iverson is now?” he inquires.

 “No. I’ve heard nothing of his whereabouts, but I would very much like to know where he is.”